design-automation/mobius/readme.txt

 Part 4: Future Development

+/ Some testing and bug fixes
+/ Some styling
+/ Code generation in right pane (see Blockly)
 / Topological sort in left pane
-/ Code generation in right pane
 / Modeling core logic (loop logic for example) in right pane / Refactor code to move it to vidamo folder